Aliases for ENSA Gene

 GeneCards Summary for ENSA Gene

 ENSA (Endosulfine Alpha) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include receptor binding and protein phosphatase type 2A regulator activity.
+Diseases associated with ENSA include Type 1 Diabetes Mellitus 11.
+Among its related pathways are Cell Cycle, Mitotic and Mitotic Prophase.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding.
 An important paralog of this gene is ARPP19.

 UniProtKB/Swiss-Prot for ENSA Gene